JaytheSpazz/PipeHow/content/posts/pipeline-plaster.md

 PS PipeHow:\Blog> (Get-Command).Module.Name | Sort-Object -Unique
 ```

-Note how it's fairly obvious what type of commands each module contains, strive to name your modules something that represents the type of commands that will reside therein.
+Note how it's often fairly obvious what type of commands each module contains, this is something to keep in mind when creating a module.
+Strive to name your modules something that represents the type of commands that will reside therein.

 PowerShell has loads of built-in modules that you use every day, in fact all Cmdlets reside in a module of some sort.
 [Modules can vary in size and form](https://docs.microsoft.com/en-us/powershell/developer/module/understanding-a-windows-powershell-module) but most frequently you will find them written as ```.psm1``` files, containing "public" (I'll get back to this) PowerShell functions that are exported from the module file.
 Modules can also be written as a binary module using C# (that's a future blog post!) or created dynamically during runtime using the ```New-Module``` command.